tzdxyz/server-scripts/README.md

-# server-scripts
+# main
-sever setup scripts or configuration setc. for my personal use
+sever setup scripts or configurations... for my personal use

+# some tips

+ssh tunnel:
+`ssh -L 8888:localhost:8888 username@ip`